 If you have chronic muscle or joint pain or are on the bench because of an injury like a ligament or tendon tear, it’s time to think about prolotherapy.
-At his practice in Richland, Washington, Michael K. Turner, MD, offers prolotherapy to help you recover from painful injuries and degenerative conditions quickly and safely.
+At his practice in Kennewick, Washington, Michael K. Turner, MD, offers prolotherapy to help you recover from painful injuries and degenerative conditions quickly and safely.

 Prolotherapy is a type of regenerative medicine.
 Regenerative medicine includes several therapies that stimulate your body’s natural ability to create and repair cells.